Comparison

 Describely's workflow is optimized for scale.
 A seller connects Describely to a product catalog or PIM, configures generation rules by category, and runs bulk generation across many SKUs.
 Each product flows through with its attributes as input, and Describely produces a structured description, title, or other content output per product in seconds.
 For a 5,000-product catalog refresh, this is the right unit economics.
 The output is reliably competent across the catalog, with consistent structure and keyword awareness.

 DecodeIQ's workflow is optimized for depth.
 A seller enters a product category, runs a Category Scan, and receives a Voice Map within 5 to 15 minutes.
-The Voice Map captures 9 entity types of buyer signals: buying criteria, objections, use cases, outcomes, comparison anchors, language patterns, feature expectations, price sensitivity, and brand perception.
+The Voice Map captures 9 entity types of buyer signals: buying criteria, objections, use cases, outcomes, comparison anchors, language patterns, features, products, and companies.
 The seller reviews the Voice Map and then generates listings for specific products in that category, with the copy calibrated to the Voice Map's signals.
 The unit economics here are category-level: one scan informs many listings in that category, but each category requires its own scan.

 Both approaches produce legitimate e-commerce content.
 The question is which problem you are solving: broad catalog coverage or focused category depth.